crazy-max/docker-dokuwiki/README.md

 $ docker-compose up -d
 ```

-### Run manually

-If you want to run the application manually instead of using docker-compose, you can run the Dokuwiki container with the following command:
+Or if you want to run the application manually instead, use the following command:

 ```bash
 $ docker run -d -p 8000:80 --name dokuwiki \